hmatyschok/luabsd/README.md

 =========

 This library provides an easy customizable interface against on arc4random(3), db(3) and uuidgen(2) components.
-As an example, This interface may used as described in db(3) or dbopen(3):
+As an example, this interface may used as described in db(3) or dbopen(3):